Deep learning-based computational method for soft matter dynamics: Deep Onsager-Machlup method: Application 2: Solving two-phase dynamics

+Firstly, we note that for the artificially-designed 1D two-phase dynamics, the solution starts from a Cosine initial condition and gets sharper during the time evolution (high frequencies or large wavenumber), which is in contrast to the diffusion dynamics studied in Sec.~\ref{Sec:App1}.
+In this case, we observe that during the training, the solutions in the earlier time (smoother with lower frequencies) are well-trained first, that is, for the training step from $t_i$ to $t_{i+1}$, the solution at time $t_{i}$ is well trained much more quickly than that at time $t_{i+1}$.
+This observation is again consistent with the frequency principle proposed by Xu \emph{et al}~\cite{Xu_2020}: A DNN tends to learn a target function from low to high frequencies during the training.
+We would expect further that the frequency principle should also work in other more physical dynamic processes such as the shock formation described by Burgers equation where the solution gets sharper with increasing time.

-In Fig.~\ref{Fig:1dCH}, we compare the trained solutions $\phi(x,t)$ using the DOMM and the numerical solutions using the traditional FDM at several different times.
+Secondly, in Fig.~\ref{Fig:1dCH}, we compare the trained solutions $\phi(x,t)$ using the DOMM and the numerical solutions using the traditional FDM at several different times.
 From this figure, we can see that the DOMM can solve the 1D two-phase dynamics with high accuracy and convergence.
 The trained solutions are very close to the numerical solutions with final MSE less than $10^{-5}$, implying very high accuracy.
 Moreover, the errors and the loss function are both found to decay systematically with increasing training steps, ensuring training convergence.
-All the trained results are obtained using the same network structure with width $N_{\mathrm{w}}=128$, depth $N_{\mathrm{d}}=3$, and the activation function $\mathrm{Tanh}^3$.
+All the trained results are obtained using the same network structure with width $N_{\mathrm{w}}=128$, depth $N_{\mathrm{d}}=3$.
 We choose the weights in the loss function to be $w_{\mathrm{ic}} = 100.0$ and $w_{\mathrm{om}} = w_{\mathrm{con}} = w_{\mathrm{bc}} = 1.0$.
 Moreover, we have also used the sampling strategy of time splitting with time interval $\Delta t = 0.1$ to accelerate the training of the 1D two-phase dynamic process.
+In contrast, we solve the above problems using PINN with exactly the same hyper-parameters and sampling settings.
+The comparisons between DOMM and PINN are presented in Table~\ref{Table:PINN_vs_DOMM_CH}.
+It is notable that, similar to the results of diffusion dynamics, DOMM not only reduces the training steps required to achieve the same MSE but also consumes less training time per 100 steps compared to PINN, while yielding a higher final accuracy.